The official group photo of the first cohort of female Mounties, March 3, 1975.

 Beverley Busson is appointed, on an interim basis, as the RCMP’s first female commissioner.

-About eighteen per cent of all police officers in Canada are women.
+Over twenty-one percent of all police officers in Canada are women.